ElmahCore/ElmahCore/README.md

 ## Error Persistence

-This ErrorLogs available in board:
+The following persistence options are built into the core package:

-- MemoryErrorLog – store errors in memory (by default)
+- MemoryErrorLog – store errors in memory (default)
 - XmlFileErrorLog – store errors in XML files

 ```csharp